PVD vs. DLC Coating - How to choose your black watch

-Wryst is a leading producer of extreme built, yet affordable black DLC luxury sports watches.
+Wryst is a leading producer of well-built yet affordable black DLC luxury sports watches.
 The brand offers exclusive black DLC watch models from their Force, Racer, Elements, and Ultimate collections.
 Each Wryst black DLC watch is limited to 75 or 99 pieces, depending upon the selection.

-The Wryst Force collection offers two black DLC models: SX210, SX270.
-These timepieces feature a 50mm diameter barrel-shaped case in black DLC coated 516L stainless steel and houses a Swiss quartz chronograph movement.
+The Wryst Force chronograph watches collection offers two black DLC models: a black leather watch SX210 and a black men's watch SX270.
+These timepieces feature a 50mm diameter barrel-shaped case in black DLC coated 516L stainless steel and house a Swiss quartz chronograph movement.

-The Force SX210 features a black dial.
+The black Chrono watch SX210 features a black dial.
 Its retail price is $912.00 for the double injection silicone strap versions and $979.00 for the leather strap version.

-The Force SX270 features a rose gold color dial.
-Its retail price is $965.00 for the second injection silicone strap version and $1,044.00 for the alligator brown leather bracelet version.
+The black and gold SX270 features a rose gold color dial.
+Its retail price is $965.00 for the second injection silicone strap version and $1,044.00 for the alligator brown leather bracelet.

-The Racer SX4 is the only black DLC model from the Wryst Racer Automatic collection.
+The Racer carbon fiber SX4 is the only black DLC model from the Wryst Racer watch collection.
 This motorsports timepiece features a 50mm diameter barrel-shaped case with black DLC coated 516L stainless steel, a meticulously designed multi-layer dial, and a Sellita SW200 self-winding movement.
-Retail price this automatic Black DLC watch is $1,726.00 for a second injection silicone bracelet version and $1,831.00 for black carbon fiber leather bracelet.
+This black DLC watch's retail price is $1,726.00 for a second injection silicone bracelet version and $1,831.00 for black carbon fiber leather bracelet.

-The Elements collection offers black DLC watch models named PH3, PH4, PH5, PH6, and PH7.
-Dressed in a barrel-shaped, 45mm diameter, black DLC coated 516L stainless steel case topped with a K1 mineral crystal, the Elements models feature a black dial and a Swiss Quartz three hands date movement beating inside.
-The models are available with different color themes of double injection silicone bracelets, dial indexes, and hands.
-The retail price of the Elements black DLC watch is $676.00.
+The Elements sports watch collection offers black DLC watch models named Black and Green Watch PH3, sport watch for men PH4, fashion watch PH7, Black Watch PH6, and black and blue dive watch PH7.
+The Elements models are dressed in a barrel-shaped, 45mm diameter, black DLC coated 516L stainless steel case topped with a K1 mineral crystal.
+The Elements models feature a black dial and a Swiss Quartz three-hand date movement.
+Different color themes are all offering two double injection silicone bracelets, dial indexes, and hands.
+The Elements black DLC watches retail at $775.00.

-The Wryst Ultimate collection offers black DLC coated 516L stainless steel watch models with options of bi-color double injection silicone strap, All-black silicone strap, carbon fiber leather strap, khaki-green CAMO strap or Black DLC Coated stainless steel bracelet.
-If you are wondering what is DLC, we hope you have found the answers you were looking for on this page.
-The typical features of these black DLC watch models are 45mm diameter round case, black dial, sapphire crystal, and Swiss quartz three-hand date movement.
+If you are wondering about PVD vs. DLC, we hope you have found the answers you were looking for on this page.
+The Wryst Ultimate black watches collection offers black DLC coated 516L stainless steel watch models with bi-color double injection silicone strap, All-black silicone strap, carbon fiber leather strap, khaki-green CAMO military watch with camouflage leather band, or Black DLC Coated stainless steel bracelet.
+Typical features of these black DLC watch models are a 45mm diameter round case, black dial, sapphire crystal, and Swiss quartz three-hand date movement.
 The retail price range of the Wryst Ultimate Black DLC watches is $418.00 to $623.00.